MakeSchool-Tutorials/Tutorial-Template/P02-Writing-Content/content.md

 1. Associate posts and comments with their author
 1. Make comments on comments
 1. Vote a post up or down

+# Product So Far Sections

+Make a specific section in each applicable chapter for students to see what the progress so far looks like.
+This is where screenshots of the app in progress should be for students to easily jump to if needed.

 # Git Commits